Hospital Gifts Toddler Prosthetic Leg After Someone Steals His Previous One

 — Metro (@MetroUK) March 8, 2019

-According to Brie, it was March 1st when she discovered the limb had been stolen from her vehicle as she prepared to take her children to school.
+According to Brie, on March 1, she discovered the limb had been stolen from her vehicle as she prepared to take her children to school.
 She made the mistake of leaving the vehicle unlocked after her 4-year-old daughter fell asleep and she had to carry her inside the house.
 Abnormal from her usual routine, she admittedly just forgot to go back outside after tending to her daughter.

 “I don’t usually leave the car unlocked.
 The night before my daughter fell asleep in the car and I carried her inside.
 I forgot to go back for my stuff and lock the car.
 When I opened the door in the morning, there was stuff scattered all over my seat and I quickly cleaned it up,” she said as she explained what happened.